2021 MTV Europe Music Awards: Winners and nominations

+The nominations were announced on October 20, 2021.
+The category Best K-Pop was introduced this year.

 Regional awards

 Regional nominations were announced on 20 October 2021.

 Controversy

-After the decision to hold the MTV EMA in Budapest there has been criticism for the location, because of Hungary's decision to adopt laws against the LGBT community in June 2021.
+Following the adoption of the Hungarian anti-LGBTQ law in June 2021, concerns were raised over Budapest being the location of the event.
 President and CEO of MTV Entertainment Group Worldwide Chris McCarthy explained that no censorship by the Hungarian government will be tolerated:"As a gay man, my personal emotions got the better of me.
 After learning this legislation passed, my knee jerk reaction was that we should move the event to another country.
 However, I picked up the phone to connect with global LGBTQ+ advocates, [...] and consulted our LGBTQ+ employee resource group, Emerge.
 The decision was very clear to all of us, [...] we should not move the event.
 Instead, we should move forward, using the show as an opportunity to stand in solidarity with the LGBTQ+ community in Hungary and around the world as we continue to fight for equality for all".

-Performers included Kim Petras, as the first out trans performer at the VMAs, with an act that was intentionally raunchy and "sex positive" and who spoke out to say "It's going to be pretty powerful to be in Hungary and perform the show when these laws have just happened".
+Performers included Kim Petras, the first out trans performer at the EMAs, with an act that was intentionally "raunchy and sex positive" and who spoke out to say "It's going to be pretty powerful to be in Hungary and perform the show when these laws have just happened".
 Other artists were also given stage time to speak out against Hungarian anti-LGBTQ+ policies, including Saweetie and Lil Nas X.

-There were also announced five "Generation Change Awards", introduced by Drew Barrymore and honouring LGBTQ+ activists from Iraq, Nigeria, Brazil, the United States and Hungary, with Budapest Pride organiser Viktória Radványi accepting the award in person; the other honourees were Amir Ashour, founder of IraQueer; Matthew Blaise, founder of The Oasis Project in Nigeria; Sage Dolan-Sandrino, an Afro-Cuban queer and trans artist from the United States; and Erika Hilton, the first Black trans woman elected to the Municipal Chamber of São Paulo.
+There were also announced five "Generation Change Awards", introduced by Drew Barrymore and honouring LGBTQ+ activists from Iraq, Nigeria, Brazil, the United States and Hungary, with Budapest Pride organiser Viktória Radványi accepting the award in person; the other honourees were Amir Ashour, founder of IraQueer; Matthew Blaise, founder of The Oasis Project in Nigeria; Sage Dolan-Sandrino, an Afro-Cuban queer and trans artist from the United States; and Erika Hilton, the first black trans woman elected to the Municipal Chamber of São Paulo.